leo-fp/vim-quickui/README.md

 I wrote a demo in test/test_context.vim.
 You can use `:so %` to try.

-If you find bug or have some ideas, fell free to contact me leofupeng@163.com
+if you have any questions or want to get involved!
+Feel free to contact me leofupeng@163.com.

 ---